 I think a lot of women come to find FAM that way.
 Essentially, the Fertility Awareness Method is a way of tracking your menstrual cycles so that you can tell when you are fertile, and when you are not.

 Many women use it to identify their monthly fertile window and then hopefully to conceive.
 But a lot of women also use it was a way to avoid pregnancy.
-It works both ways, and it helps you to learn a lot about your body. (update as of 2020: I am now successfully using the Fertility Awareness Method as a means to avoid pregnancy long-term).
+It works both ways, and it helps you to learn a lot about your body.

 I’ve seen women identify health issues like thyroid problems, imbalanced hormones, and even allergies all from tracking their monthly cycle!